Di-Anne/DIAWYN24046_FTO2506_GroupB_Di-AnneWyngaard_CDV01/README.md

 1. **Short-term Goals** (Next 1-2 years):
     - <ins>Specific:</ins> Graduate with a distinction because I want to increase my chances of landing a Junior Developer role.
     - <ins>Measurable:</ins> Score 80% and above for most challenges and aim for 80% for portfolio pieces and final project.
-    - <ins>Achievable:</ins> Submit all challenges before the weekend so that I can ask questions in the coaching sessions to achieve a higher result for submissions.
-Use lesson plan and google calendar to stay on track with studies because being behind with work could result in missed deadlines and later graduation.
-More code practice outside of the scope of my course and gain insight from friends currently in the software engineering field.
+    - <ins>Achievable:</ins> Use CodeSpace resources and coach support to stay on track with studies because being behind with work could result in missed deadlines/ poor marks and later graduation.
     - <ins>Relevant:</ins> Graduating with a distinction for the CodeSpace Software Development course will aid in finding a job.
     - <ins>Time-bound:</ins> Graduate on the 12th December 2025.
 Then start applying for jobs to land a Junior Developer role early next year.

 2. **Long-term Goals** (3-5 years and beyond):

     - <ins>Long-term career aspirations:</ins> To further my studies and specialise in a particular field which will aid in a higher level salary and more job opportunities.
 Whether it be in backend development or frontend development.
 There are good courses at CodeSpace and AIE.
-    - <ins>How does this align with my interests and skills:</ins> CodeSpace has given me a good foundation on frontend development and abit of backend thus I have the basic skills which is a good foundation when wanting to study further for a degree and/ or specialising in the furture at another institution.
+    - <ins>How does this align with my interests and skills:</ins> CodeSpace has given me a good foundation on frontend development and abit of backend thus I have the basic skills which is a good foundation when wanting to study further for a degree and/ or specialising in the future at another institution.

 ### Part 4: Action Plan

 1. **Steps to Achieve Short-term Goals**:

-    - Specific actions or steps needed to achieve each short-term goal: Submit all challenges in the week and not the weekend so that I can ask questions in the coaching sessions.
-Submitting on time will assist with achieving the end goal, keeping track with lesson plan and google calendar.
-Goal: score 80% and above for challenges and aim for 80% for big projects.
+    - <ins>Specific actions or steps needed to achieve each short-term goal:</ins> Submit all challenges before the weekend so that I can ask questions in the coaching sessions to achieve a higher result for submissions.
+Use the lesson plan in conjunction with the google calendar and Learning Mangement System (LMS) to stay on track with my studies.
-    - Resources or support required: Constant practice.
-Use SCIMBA, the interactive games more than reading the theory.
-The mistake I made recently as studying this course as I did my marine science diploma.
-But Software Development is all about practice.
-Thus, I will aim for more practice and physical meet-ups on campus for new ways to tackle problems.
+    - <ins>Resources or support required:</ins> Constant practice.
+Spend more time practicing rather than reading.
+Use SCIMBA, the interactive games like CSS GridGarden, Flexbox Zombies.
+Include code practice outside of the scope of my course and gain insight from friends currently in the software engineering field- more practice seperate projects will increase my undersdtanding and memorisation of concepts covered in the CodeSpace course.
+Opt for peer-learning and on-campus meet-ups, as they could broaden my understanding of concepts, keep me on track and help me submit challenges more quickly when collaborating with my peers.

 2. **Preparation for Long-term Goals**: